-Methods: The Disney Wilderness Preserve (DWP) was one of three locations for this study.
+Methods: COMPLETED.
+The Disney Wilderness Preserve (DWP) was one of three locations for this study.
 At one location on the preserve, 10 different herbicides were tested within 44 10x20 ft plots.
 They were compared to a control, and Induce® was the only surfactant used.
 Each application, including the control, was replicated 4 times.
 Line transect data was taken to document the impact of each treatment on the cover of Scleria and native vegetation.
 Data was collected 30 days, 60 days, 90 days, 6 months, and 1 year after treatment.

-Progress/Results: FIELDWORK COMPLETED.
-At DWP, there were significant differences in effectiveness against S. macrocarpa, with the herbicides imazapic, imazomox, glyphosate, imazapyr, and diquat providing the best control.
+Progress/Results: At DWP, there were significant differences in effectiveness against S. macrocarpa, with the herbicides imazapic, imazomox, glyphosate, imazapyr, and diquat providing the best control.
 There were no observed differences in impacts to native vegetation cover, but imazomox resulted in the best native species recovery and recruitment.
-Ms. Onisko expects to complete her thesis by summer 2021.
+Based on the results of the study, treatments should take place in the spring after germination.
+Ms. Onisko completed her thesis in 2021 (Onisko 2021).